Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 }
 ```
 #### TOTP
 You can configure passwordless login with an OTP that has to be valid only for a fixed duration.
-To use TOTP as a passwordless login, you need to configure TOTP physical verification first.
+To use TOTP for passwordless login, you need to configure TOTP physical verification first.

 #### Configure TOTP